 One approach is to map out the days in your sprint, and as you assign yourself to tasks and reviews in the upcoming sprint, block out the day(s) each task will cover.
 To limit context switching, try not to have more than 2-3 different tasks in a day, especially at the beginning of the sprint.

 You may find another approach works better for you, but the important thing is to have a strategy, and tune it to ensure that it helps your sprint and stress levels.

 Improve task estimates

-If you're using the Sprint planning report to avoid overcommitting, but you find that you're consistently logging more hours than you initially estimated, then you might need to work on improving your task estimates.
+If you're using the Sprints app to avoid overcommitting, but you find that you're consistently logging more hours than you initially estimated, then you might need to work on improving your task estimates.

-One of the common traps when taking on a task is to "estimate" it by looking at the hours you have remaining on the Sprint planning report, and using that to determine how much time the task will take.
+One of the common traps when taking on a task is to "estimate" it by looking at the hours you have remaining on the Sprints app, and using that to determine how much time the task will take.
 This consistently skews estimates into being too small, so don't do it!
 Please evaluate each task independently, based on time required to achieve its acceptance criteria, not how much time you have left to do it.

 If the scope of your tasks grows beyond what you expected the task to be, then it's best practice to split this extra work into another task.
 Splitting tasks isn't just about semantics, this is part of how we keep our client commitments within bounds and on time.

 Use JIRA to list your tasks which had more hours logged than originally estimated, and at the end of each sprint, spend some time assessing them to see if you could have done anything differently.
 Ask your reviewer or the epic owner if they have any ideas too.